THURSDAY APRIL 19TH

 This morning during church we all prayed together for our nation as we sung the worship song “Sana Nuestra Tierra” Please do keep praying for Nicaragua.

 Update Sunday Afternoon April 22: Today has been a nervous day.
 There was lots of looting and rushes on grocery stores and gas stations.
-The looting is the scary part as many are saying that Sandanista Youth agitators are intentionally causing unrest by looting stores.
+The looting is the scary.
 Many if not most Nicaraguans are going to their corner stores and local supermarkets and defending them when the agitators arrive.
-Our friends Michael and Jessica Folsom live near the looting area and they shared this live video this morning.
+Our friends live near the looting area and they shared this live video this morning.
 Our neighborhood has gathered at our highway entrance to stop looters who are traveling in vehicles around Managua.
 Below is a video of a looter being confronted with a TV he stole, caution on the language in Spanish.
 It is a bit violent but shows how the people aren’t allowing it.

 Update Monday Morning April 23: Yesterday President Daniel Ortega held a press conference with Free Trade Zone businesses to announce he would not implement the Social Security Reforms he proposed that started the unrest.
 That was a good step and the evening was calmer.
-But then last night the police attacked University students protesting at a state University and several students were shot and at least one reportedly died.
-Today there is supposed to be a major march.
-We are praying the government has decided to stop using deadly force to stop protests and marches.
+But then there is supposed to be a major march.
+We are praying the government can peacefully stop protests and marches.
 Today will be telling as to whether or not things will calm down.